seankmartin/napari-docs/docs/plugins/ux_guidelines.md

 An important step in addition to assessing the user journey in using your package to overcome challenges, is to show your package to users and iterate with their feedback.
 See the CZI workshop for more information.

-## napari Widget design considerations
+## napari widget design considerations

 A well designed widget enables your users to take full advantage of your widget functionality.
 In addition to following the general design considerations above, there are specific considerations in creating a widget that can be helpful.